-Two additional documents are used to implement the Preservation Policy.
+Some additional documents are used to implement the Preservation Policy.

 The Conservation Guidelines provide a framework and standards for programmes and projects to preserve Library documentary heritage collections, and make sure they are accessible to New Zealanders in the future as well as today.

 The Copying Guidelines provide a framework and standards for the copying of the Library documentary heritage collections for both access and preservation.
 These guidelines ensure that copying projects and services are efficient, but also do not damage collections so they are preserved for future New Zealanders to see.